marius2347/Dexter-Face-Detection-Classification-using-CNN-and-YOLOv8-in-Python/README.md

-#  Dexter Face Detection Classification using CNN and YOLOv8 in-Python
+#  Dexter Face Detection Classification using CNN and YOLOv8 in Python

 ## Features
 - Generating positive examples